brstrutt/PersonalWebsite/README.md

 - Install `docker` and `docker-compose-plugin`
 - Open the folder in VSCode
 - Reopen folder in container, using the green button in the bottom left, or the notification in the bottom right

-## Running the site locally
-- Within the devcontainer run `apachectl start`
-- a Popup should appear with a link to the available site page
+- The site should be available on `localhost:8080` and maybe `localhost:80`.
+A popup will also appear in VSCode when the devcontainer is opened with a button that opens the site
-- Open the Debug Page and click `Insert Posts To Database`
+- If the database is empty you can open the Debug Page and click `Insert Posts To Database` to populate it
-- return to the homepage